Fiserv/transfer-now/docs/debit-card-transaction.md

                         <div class="slide-content-d">
                         <div class="card-body-f">
                         <ul>
-    <li>User can select the debit card under “From and to” account information from the list of accounts/debit cards shown.</li>
+    <li>User can select the debit card under "From and to" account information from the list of accounts/debit cards shown.</li>
     <li>Enter the amount to be transferred.
     <div class="tooltip-info">
                         <div class="icon-info">i</div>